 Prospects for NZ covered bond market encouraging: Moody's

-Dec.
-14 (BusinessDesk) - The signs are encouraging a covered bond market will develop in New Zealand, providing bank's with a useful funding tool which may cost them less then their senior secured or unsecured debt, says Moody's Investors Service.
+The signs are encouraging a covered bond market will develop in New Zealand, providing banks with a useful funding tool which may cost them less than their senior secured or unsecured debt, says the credit rating agency, Moody's Investors Service.

 National Australia Bank-owned Bank of New Zealand was the first New Zealand bank to issue covered bonds, raising $425 million in June.
 The issue was rated “Aaa” by Moody's.

 “Apart from achieving a longer-term funding of five and seven years, the cost of the covered bonds was about two-thirds of BNZ's senior unsecured debt,” Moody's says.
 BNZ raised a further $1.6 billion in November from a European covered bond issue.

 Covered bonds are a method of pooling assets, such as mortgages, and selling them to third parties.
 They give investors recourse to both the issuer's total assets as well as a specified pool of mortgages and, although new to Australasia, have been common in Europe for more than 200 years.

 Moody's says during the global financial crisis, when the securitisation (a similar way of pooling assets and selling them to third party investors) market froze, the covered bond market remained active and liquid.